 MPT recognizes the importance of local and independent filmmakers and their unique ability to capture truths about the world with artistic integrity, intelligence, and balance.
-MPT supports these artists and gives viewers access to these voices and viewpoints they may not otherwise see.
-Their programs provide viewers with a better understanding of their world, an open door to the arts, and actionable information to improve their daily lives.
+MPT supports these artists and gives viewers access to their voices and viewpoints.
+These producers' programs provide viewers with a better understanding of the world, an open door to the arts, and actionable information to improve their daily lives.

 Ninth Grade: From West Baltimore